The Emerging Trend Radar

 • SOLAR STORMS

-• TELECOMMUNICATIONS SATELLITE
+• SATELLITE TELECOMMUNICATIONS

-• BIG DATA SPACE
+• SPATIAL BIG DATA

 • SPACE MINING

-• MINISATELLITES
+• MINISATELITES

-• GEOPOLITICS AND SPACE ARMIES
+• SPATIAL GEOPOLITICS AND ARMIES

-The Observatory aims to monitor the evolution of the emerging macro trends identified as well as the early signs of any new topics “to watch” and new macro trend to be included in the Radar.
+The Observatory aims to monitor the evolution of the emerging macro trends identified as well as the early signs of any new topics “to watch” and new Macro Trend to be included in the Radar.

-The 16 emerging macro trends for the insurance sector
+The 17 emerging macro trends for the insurance sector

-In 2015 the Observatory - in sight of the Industrial Plan 2016-2018 - produced a Report that, through the use of the predictive Meeting Point method, identified the top 10 emerging macro trends emergent trend destined to impact on the insurance sector and the Group in the 5 year-old horizon, tracing a Map of Interconnections to provide an integrated overview and explore the dynamics of the same, and at the same time assessing the impacts on the various stages of the insurance value chain to identify any emerging opportunities and risks.
+In 2015 the Observatory - in sight of the Industrial Plan 2016-2018 - produced a Report that, through the use of the predictive Meeting Point method, identified the top 10 emerging Macro Trends emergent trend destined to impact on the insurance sector and the Group in the 5 year-old horizon, tracing a Map of Interconnections to provide an integrated overview and explore the dynamics of the same, and at the same time assessing the impacts on the various stages of the insurance value chain to identify any emerging opportunities and risks.

-For the new strategic planning phase, in 2018 the Observatory prepared a new Notebook, the result of a new cycle of analysis of the predictive model Meeting Point, which identified three new macro-trends: Intangibles, Dark side of Technology and Augmented Man / Cyborg.
-For the other macro-trends, specific monitoring KPIs were also introduced.
+For the new strategic planning phase, in 2018 the Observatory prepared a new Notebook, the result of a new cycle of analysis of the predictive model Meeting Point, which identified three new macro-trends: IntangiblesDark side of Technology and Augmented Man / Cyborg.
+For the other Macro Trends, specific monitoring KPIs were also introduced.

 In 2020, the Observatory prepared a new edition of the Notebook for the purpose of providing an updated picture of the emerging macro-trends, evaluating the impacts of such a seriously disruptive event as the Covid-19 pandemic.
-Based on the new analysis, two new macro-trends were introduced: Circular Economy and Space Economy.
+Based on the new analysis, two new Macro Trends were introduced: Circular Economy and Space Economy.

-The Interconnection Map was also redesigned in light of the new macro-trends identified above.
-The map provides a systemic view, highlighting how the macro-trends are connected to each other and may generate driving trends causing a potential domino effect.
+The Interconnection Map was also redesigned in light of the new Macro Trends identified above.
+The Map provides a systemic view, highlighting how the Macro Trends are connected to each other and may generate driving trends causing a potential domino effect.

-The 2020 analysis confirmed interconnection as a key evaluation element, as well as the importance of a holistic approach both when interpreting the external environment and when providing an internal response.
+The 2024 analysis confirmed interconnection as a key evaluation element, as well as the importance of a holistic approach both when interpreting the external environment and when providing an internal response.

 Map of interconnections